Spinach, Red Pepper, Broccoli Frittata For Weaning

 Ingredient information

-Red pepper - Peppers (bell peppers) are great for baby led weaning.
 Red peppers are packed with essential nutrients like Vitamin C, red peppers can help support a strong immune system in infants.

 Broccoli - I have used tender stem broccoli but you can use broccoli florets or another green veggie such as green beans.

 Baby spinach - I have used frozen baby spinach, but you can use fresh baby spinach.
-You could sprinkle the spinach with garlic powder if you would like for extra flavour.

 Eggs - I have used free range eggs for this recipe.
 If the eggs have the red lion stamp (UK) they will be absolutely ok from 6 months old.